 Spa and hot tub covers are made of marine vinyl and will begin to desiccate (dry out) after one season of summer sun and winter weather.
-Conditioners will keep the vinyl from drying out, but only pigmented finish will act as a durable sunscreen and humectant.
+Conditioners will keep the vinyl from drying out, but only pigmented finish will act as a durable sunscreen.
 Cracks and tears need to be addressed promptly before the entire cover loses structural integrity or becomes cost-prohibitive to repair.

 We guarantee that our finishes will double or triple the life of a vinyl hot tub cover, if not too far gone.
 This picture from 2004 shows a Custom Color applied to Rebecca’s:

 Twelve years later the cover had become water-logged.
 Rebecca found a used cover and swapped the foam inserts.
 The vinyl on the used cover was years younger, but Rebecca’s—despite years of blistering Southern California sun and torrential rainstorms—was in better condition thanks to a one-time application of 3-4 coats of Rub ’n Restore® over a decade prior.